 This is the most passive form of secondary income that I have.
 The easiest way I explain this to people is that it’s like Air B&B but for your car.
 This obviously won’t work for everyone but I’m a car owner who also lives in a city with reliable public transit.
 I use public transit to get to work and to get pretty much everywhere else I need to go.
 The only reason I keep my car is to get home to Michigan for the Holiday’s or for short weekend road trips.

 The app I use is called Turo but there are other ones out there on the market.
 If you’re nervous about handing your keys over to a perfect stranger, rest assured they offer a great insurance policy.
-In my first year using the app I made just over $4,500 which not only helps pay for insurance and maintenance but puts a ton of extra cash in my pocket with very little work!
+In my first year using the app, I made just over $4,500.
+This not only helps pay for insurance and maintenance but puts a ton of extra cash in my pocket with very little work.

 This is pretty much exactly what it sounds like.
 If you’ve ever gone to the grocery store and seen people pouring liquor samples out for customers, then you know what I’m talking about.
 My best friend is the queen of liquor promotion events and got me into this a few years ago.

-As my full time job has become busier in the last year and I’ve been promoted (read: nice raise), I haven’t had to rely on working these events recently.
-However, the pay is great (anywhere from $20-$30/hour), requires very little on-boarding training and is very simple work for the return.
-If you’re good at conversation with strangers and this sounds like something you would like to do, I suggest searching on Craigslist in your city for “liquor promotions” or “brand promotions.”
+As my full time job has become more financially stable, I haven’t had to rely on working these events recently.
+However, the pay is great ($20-$30/hour), requires very little on-boarding training and is very simple work for the return.
+If you’re good at conversation with strangers and have an interest in the adult beverage industry, this may be a good fit for you!
+I suggest searching on Craigslist in your city for “liquor promotions” or “brand promotions.”

 I know what you’re probably thinking.
 No, this isn’t some weird drug or medical related testing like you see in the movies.
 I wouldn’t jeopardize my health with something that extreme!
 This is essentially something that is ran by a 3rd party research firm who works with companies that want to collect consumer insights on their products.